 If you argue a spa day or new clothes are unnecessary and don’t benefit the marriage, your ex may counter that mental health and appearance go hand in hand and are important considerations to the community.

 Related Reading: We Got Divorced, Why am I Still on the Hook for the Home Loan?

 Timing of Debt

-If your ex racked up insane credit card bills before you were married, those stay theirs.
+If your ex racked up insane credit card bills before you were married, those will most likely stay theirs.
 This also goes for student loans, car payments, and other obligations built up prior to marriage.